tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 -   **Storage File Data SMB Share Contributor:** allows read, write, and delete access in Azure Storage file shares over SMB.

--   **Storage File Data SMB Share Elevated Contributor:** allows read, write, delete and modify NTFS permissions in Azure Storage file shares over SMB.
+-   **Storage File Data SMB Share Elevated Contributor:** allows read, write, delete, and modify NTFS permissions in Azure Storage file shares over SMB.

 To access Azure Files resources with identity-based authentication, an identity (a user, group, or service principal) must have the necessary permissions at the share level.
 This process is similar to specifying Windows share permissions, where you specify the type of access that a particular user has to a file share.
 The guidance in this task demonstrates how to assign read, write, or delete permissions for a file share to an identity.